equinor/eit-robotic-avatar-two/server/README.md

 * Default value: 127.0.0.1:3000
 * Debug only: false

+### AVATAR_TOKEN_KEY (SECRET)
+A string to derive the singing key for bearer tokens.
+Should contain at least 256 bits of entropy.
+Must be at least 32 bytes longs.

+* Type: String
+* Default value: "" (Only debug have empty string as default.)
+* Debug only: false

 ### RUST_LOG
 Logging configuration.
 For a simple case just put in the log level. `error`, `warn`, `info`, `debug` or `trace`.